ACMOS 1124B, IN STOCK

 ACMOS 1124B Features:

-- Prevents adhesive residue from bonding to press platens
+• Prevents adhesive residue from adhering to press platens

 NON Hazardous/Hazmat for DOT Shipping